rtmigo/skifts_py/README.md

 ]
 ```

 The search with return `['C', 'B', 'A']` and `['N', 'A', 'M']` in that
 particular order.

 It's not necessarily about text.
 Words are just any `str` instances.
+Documents
-Documents are unordered collections of those `str`.
-We search for documents
+are unordered collections of these `str`.
+We search for documents considering
-considering frequency, rarity and match accuracy.
+frequency, rarity and match accuracy.

 ## Install